archan937/dust/README.md

 >
 > I decided to revamp the entire codebase and went the other way first, which is being able to run a `dev` server (and generate a `build`) as with React or any other similar library.
 I dropped QUnit and am sticking closely to Bun (FTW).
 Once satisfied, I will be making Dust static HTML page compatible again ^^

+Enjoy the library!
+I would love to receive a shoutout and/or your feedback ;)

 ## Features

 - Constraints for reactive behaviour is minimized as much as possible (why trouble the developer?)